Description

 Blue

-- Rick Allsop (Trail Builder) has developed a Blue Graded trails adding 4km of trail packed full of features and for all abilities.
+- Rick Allsop (Trail Builder) has developed a Blue Graded trail, adding 4km of trail packed full of features, for all abilities.
 Split into three segments:

 - Dual of the Earn